Compared to other trap bars on the market, there aren’t a lot with the same quality level that Rogue brings to the table.

 What Others Have To Say

-There’s a ton of reviews about pretty much every single piece of Rogue Fitness equipment.
+There are a ton of reviews about pretty much every single piece of Rogue Fitness equipment.

 When I really want to get a good idea of what others are saying, I definitely like checking out the company’s website, of course.
 But to get a better idea, I go to places like Reddit as people are supercritical on there, and bad reviews won’t be removed.